benmatthewsed/working-with-admin-data/references-reading-list-html.md

 -   Long 2009, Principles of Workflow in Data Analysis in Stata, Stata Press
 -   Gayle and Lambert 2017, The Workflow: A Practical Guide to Producing Accurate, Efficient, Transparent and Reproducible Social Survey Data Analysis - <http://eprints.ncrm.ac.uk/4000/>
 -   Healy 2018, The Plain Person's Guide to Plain Text Social Science - <http://plain-text.co/>
+-   Bryan et al n.d., Happy Git and GitHub for the useR - <https://happygitwithr.com/>

 ### Coding style